SplendidPiePizza/Windows-XP-HTML/README.md

 If you have php installed, you can start localhost by using these commands `php -S localhost:8080`

-If it sucessfully started localhost type localhost:8080 in your browser url
+All of the images were from mirosoft, All rights reserved to Microsoft If it sucessfully started localhost type localhost:8080 in your browser url